Chemfluence: Conference On Global Management of Waste, 'GMW 2k16'

 GMW 2k16 is the national conference on Global Management of Waste 2016.
 It is a nationwide congregation of engineering graduates, research scholars and professionals to deal with waste management.
 The aim of the conference is to generate new perspectives on ways to handle waste.
 Waste generation is a pressing issue.
 In India, 94% of waste is being dumped on land.
-Waste includes Municipal, Agricultural, Industrial, Electronic, Fuel Waste and Land waste.
-Energy can also be generated from waste.
-Though methods such as conversion of waste water to ethanol and Vermicomposting are available, a large scale, cost effective and feasible solution is very much required.
-And this is exactly what we hope to achieve through GMW 2k16.
+Waste includes Municipal, Agricultural, Industrial, Electronic, fuel waste and land waste.
+The aim of GMW 2k16 is to explore large scale and cost effective solutions for generating energy from waste.

-GMW 2k16 will provide a unique stage for establishing new waste management related technologies that would "Reform Refuse to Riches".
-This year, for the first time in India, video presentation will be conducted instead of the usual Poster Presentation.
-It is a common occurrence in International Conferences and GMW 2k16 will follow the suit.
+GMW 2k16 will provide a stage for establishing new waste management related technologies that would "Reform Refuse to Riches".
+Video presentations will be conducted instead of the poster presentation.